raspberrypilearning/tree-life-simulator/en/step_6.md

 Trees are extremely important to our quality of life on land.
 From trees people get fruits to eat, oils for healthy living and shelter from the weather.
 They are also home to many different species of animals.

-Trees also absorb carbon dioxide and help to reduce the rate of CO2 emitted across the globe.
+Trees absorb carbon dioxide and help to reduce the rate of CO2 emitted across the globe.
 Trees help protect our planet!
 Add a variable to your simulation to calculate the current amount of CO2 that would be absorbed by your fully-grown trees each year.

 --- task ---

+Click on the **Maya** sprite.
 Create a new variable to store the amount of CO2 absorbed by fully-grown trees.
 Call this variable `CO2 absorbed`{:class="block3variables"}.

 --- /task ---

+You'll see a couple of blocks are already in the Code area of the **Maya** sprite.
+These tell Maya to start the simulation with some text for the users.
+Set the CO2 absorbed level to zero when the simulation starts.

 --- task ---

-Click on the **Maya** sprite.
-You'll see a couple of blocks are already in the Code area.
-These tell Maya to start the simulation with some text for the users.
-Add a `set CO2 absorbed to 0`{:class="block3variables"} block when the simulation begins.
+ Add a `set CO2 absorbed to 0`{:class="block3variables"} block underneath the `when flag clicked`{:class="block3events"} block.

 ![image of the Maya sprite](images/maya-sprite.png)